EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 # The Problem

-The [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is very limited and does not allow you to customize Excel files in the following ways:
+The [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:

 - customize cells appearence
 - add a custom header and footer